WindMeeeeee/human_motion_capture_systeam/README_CN.md

-This File is used for translation into Chinese
+This File is used for translation into Chinese.